-- 1. Acquire knowledge on insects and their behavior. - 2.
+- 1. Acquire knowledge of insects and their behavior. - 2.
 Gain knowledge on harmful, beneficial and social insects. - 3.
 Gain knowledge on management of insect pests.

-- 1. Presentation through power point, photos, pictures, videos, etc. - 2.
+- 1. Presentation through power point slides, photos, pictures, videos, etc. - 2.
 Explanation using insect specimens. - 3.
-Practical training in collection and preservation of insects.
+Hands on training in collection and preservation of insects.